hilaryrowe/documentation3/oeeCalculations/meta-configurations.md

 ## Configuration for OEE Metrics

-There are a number of settings stored for your account created in conjunction with the data engineering team that drive the OEE calculations presented on the dashboard and across the site.
+A number of settings get created and stored for your account in conjunction with the data engineering team that drive the OEE calculations presented on the Dashboard and across the site.

 ### Machine Type